HomeWHATWhat Happened To Susette Kelo Husband

 Bill Von Winkle, who was living in the Fort and was also a landlord there, recalls another unpleasant moment: “They kicked in the doors and woke people up,” he says of the effort to empty his buildings of tenants after he refused to evict them.
 “Afterwards, they nailed the doors shut and put padlocks on the front.
 The police had to come and let everyone back in.”

-Refer to more articles: What The Hell Is Pickleball
+Refer to more articles: What Is Victoria's Secret Joke

 In mid-December, the Institute for Justice—a libertarian law firm based in Arlington, Virginia—agreed to represent seven families, including Kelo and the Cristofaros, in a suit against the city.
 Together, the plaintiffs owned 15 houses and businesses.
 “We got involved because what was going on was an outrageous abuse of power,” says Scott Bullock, who argued the case.
 “There was so little respect shown for these people.
 The city wanted to take an entire neighborhood and make it anew.
 They were not willing to compromise.”